tmaksimov/rocket-growth-funding/README.md

 # GrowthRocket - Funding for App & Game Developers

-GrowthRocket provides fast and flexible funding for app and game developers who need capital to scale their business quickly.
+1GrowthRocket provides fast and flexible funding for app and game developers who need capital to scale their business quickly.
 This modern fintech platform offers receivables financing and factoring solutions.

 ## Features